planet-ai-2023/planet-ai-2023.github.io/_posts/2024-7-14-elemental-abundance.md

 Matrix refers to the components of a sample other than the analyte of interest.
 The matrix can have a considerable effect on the way the analysis is conducted and the quality of the results are obtained; Such effects are called matrix effects.

+**standard solution**
+A standard solution is a solution containing an accurately known concentration.

 <br/>

 **LEARNING MATERIALS**